 If you suspect abuse, please contact your HR consultant for guidance.

 Units within the university pay their eligible employees for these leaves.
-Federal funding is not available, and tax credits described within FFCRA are only available to private employers.
+Federal funding is not available.

 Calculate the average number of hours your employee is normally scheduled to work in two weeks (usually equal to FTE) and divide by 10 to obtain the number of hours your employee may take per day.